Visit the institution website for COVID‑19 updates

 On our part-time course, you’ll develop the skills to lead the design, development and evaluation of simulation and technology enhanced learning (STEL).

-It’s designed for people from all disciplines working in education and health and social care roles.
-You might work in the emergency services, in the oil and gas industries, or the military, for example.
+It’s designed for anyone interested in education and STEL from all disciplines.
+You might work in the health or social care, the emergency services, in the oil and gas industries, or the military, for example.
 Whichever sector you work in, you’ll share your experiences with fellow students to help broaden your knowledge of how organisations use STEL.

-You’ll usually learn through group tutorials and interactive workshops, with activities ranging from role plays to fully immersive simulations.
-Our specialist facilities on-campus include human patient simulators, resuscitation manikins, and working oxygen/suction.
+You’ll usually learn through group tutorials and interactive workshops, with activities ranging from role plays, discussions and presentations to immersive games.
+Our specialist facilities on-campus include simulated ward environments with sophisticated human patient simulators, a community flat, virtual reality (VR) equipment and an advanced audio/visual streaming and recording system.

-These practical sessions help you to gain a deeper understanding of both curriculum design and evaluation principles, and how they can apply to your practice.
+The practical workshops will help you to gain a deeper understanding of both scenario design and theoretical principles, and how they can apply to your practice.

-Through the taught units, you’ll critically evaluate STEL methods, from mobile applications, gamification and immersive scenarios to the use of virtual reality.
-You’ll consider ways to use STEL in practice within a wide range of settings, from community enterprises to business and law industries.
+Through the taught units, you’ll critically evaluate STEL methods, from mobile applications, gamification and immersive scenarios to the use of VR.
+You’ll consider ways to use STEL in practice within a wide range of settings.

-You’ll use your newly acquired knowledge and skills to develop a work-based project unique to your interests, experiences and workplace.
-This assignment helps you to develop your professional skills, as well as support innovation and development within your workplace.
+You’ll use your newly acquired knowledge and skills to develop a work-based project unique to your interests, and experiences.
+This assignment will help you to develop your professional skills, as well as encourage innovation and development within your workplace.

 The three units on this course all provide 20 credits at Level 7 (masters degree level).
 You can build up credits and exit with a postgraduate certificate (60 credits) or complete single units as part of your continuing professional development (CPD).